 Amplifier and Loudspeaker Protection A comprehensive microprocessor based protection system continuously monitors the output for DC offsets, output overcurrent (as already described earlier), and over-temperature conditions and quickly disconnects the loudspeakers if required.

 Additionally, when power is applied to the unit, the mains current is limited for a short period to prevent component overstress’s during the power up cycle while the transformer core magnetizes and the reservoir capacitors charge-up.
-This approach also ensures that our amplifiers generate no unwanted mains interference transients at switch-on.
+This approach also ensures that there are no unwanted mains interference transients at switch-on.
 During power-up and power-down cycles, the loudspeaker outputs are muted to prevent unpleasant audible noises and thumps.

 The solid state relay (SSR) used to couple the amplifier output to the loudspeaker terminals features switching times that are at least 50 times faster than the conventional electro-mechanical relays used by our competitors.
 The on resistance is also considerably lower than conventional relays at < 15 thousandths of an Ohm.
 Critically, unlike electro-mechanical relays, our SSR suffers from NO wear out mechanisms whatsoever even after thousands of switching events at maximum load (60 A for the Model 1721 and 20 A for the model 1701).
 It is an expensive solution, but it is superior by any measure and that’s why we use it.